List of paracetamol brand names: Calpol

-Calpol is a brand of children's medicine sold in the UK, Ireland, India, Cyprus, Hong Kong, Kenya, Malta and the Philippines.
+Calpol is a brand of children's medicine sold in the UK, Ireland, India, Cyprus, Hong Kong, Kenya, Malta, Philippines and Turkey.
 The main product is a paracetamol suspension, branded as Calpol Infant Suspension.
 It is usually a coloured syrup with a sweet taste, and is used to treat fever and pain.
 In 2016 it was the second biggest selling branded over-the-counter medication sold in Great Britain, with sales of £66.3 million.

 Calpol also comes in a form containing ibuprofen, marketed under the name Calprofen.
-Calpol is a common cause of accidental child poisoning because of its pleasant taste.
-Calpol Night, a product containing paracetamol and an anti-histamine, was listed for use from 2+ months.
+Calpol Night, a product containing paracetamol and an antihistamine, was listed for use from 2+ months.
 However, this was changed and it is now only considered suitable for children over the age of 6 years.

 History

 Calpol was launched in 1959 by English pharmaceutical company, Calmic Ltd, based in Crewe, Cheshire; the company's name was an abbreviation of Cheshire and Lancashire Medical Industries Corporation, which moved from Lancashire to Crewe Hall in 1947.
 The Calpol brand name is likely a combination of 'Calmic' and 'paracetamol'.
 Calmic was acquired by Wellcome (today GlaxoSmithKline) in 1966, and Calpol became one of Wellcome's best-selling UK products in the 1980s.
 The brand was later owned by Pfizer Consumer Healthcare, which was acquired by Johnson & Johnson in 2006.
 Calpol is today a brand of Johnson & Johnson's McNeil Consumer Healthcare subsidiary; in 2020, Calpol was the UK's top-selling paediatric analgesic product with sales worth £60.1 million.